webdev-dave/reddit-museum/README.md

 ## To Do List

+- get rid of auto animation onLoad of gallery main-image
+- create touch/swipe effect for gallery on mobile
 - begin using git branching when working on new features
-- fix fsEnterButton padding-top when post is embededGal
 - add zoom in/out buttons for image in fsMode (and make sure to allow default browser zoom to work - currently not working)
 - allow sharing of image via injection of custom (sharedImg) gallery;
-- get rid of auto animation onLoad of gallery main-image
-- keep embededGal currentImgOnDisplayState when returning from fsPage
-- make multiSizedEmbededGal fit tallestMedia size onInitialLoad
+- fix post loading-container initial placement bug
 - make loading skeleton it's own component that changes based on a global redux isLoaded state (or experiment with useContext)
 - make localHostedVideo's and embeddedYoutubeVideo's stop playing automatically on scroll-away
-- fix post loading-container initial placement bug
 - get rid of any lag in embedGal transitions
-- create touch/swipe effect for gallery on mobile
 - add hover effect for hamburger menu button
 - add a collapse all button in the NavBarMenu
 - add search button (and map to enter button) to activate search, also show amount of search results on the top of the search results page